2020 Jones Backcountry Adventure Grant

-The American Alpine Club and Jones Snowboards are proud to offer two new grants that encourage human-powered exploration of the winter wilderness by motivated amateur backcountry snowboarders.
+The American Alpine Club and Jones Snowboards are proud to offer two splitboarding-specific grants that encourage human-powered exploration of the winter wilderness by motivated amateur backcountry snowboarders.

 ABOUT THE GRANTS:

-The application period for both grants is December 1, 2017 to January 15th, 2018.
-Please note that all applications must be submitted by 11:59pm MST on January 15, 2018 and no late submission will be accepted.
-Award winners will be announced by January 31st.
+The application period for both grants is October 1, 2019 to November 30, 2019.
+Please note that all applications must be submitted by 11:59pm MST on November 30, 2019 and no late submissions will be accepted.
+Award winners will be announced after all the applications have been reviewed by the committee.
 Jones Snowboards company founder Jeremy Jones and Jones brand managers will review all applications and select the recipients.

-- AAC membership is required.
+AAC membership is required.
 AAC membership includes $12,500 of combined rescue coverage, valid internationally through Global Rescue.
 Additional member benefits include gear discounts, access to AAC lodging facilities--including the AAC's Snowbird Hut in nestled in the southern Talkeetna Mountains of Alaska, and much more.
-Short-term adult and discounted junior memberships for applicants under 29 are available.
 Learn more about member benefits to backcountry snowboarders and skiers and join today!

 WRITTEN TRIP REPORT:

 Within two months of returning, all grant recipients are required to submit to the AAC and Jones Snowboards a written expedition report (including photos/videos) for publication and/or posting on the AAC and Jones Snowboards website.
 We understand travel dates can change, please alert the AAC when you return.
 Failure to submit expedition report will result in applicant being ineligible for future AAC grants.